 Glamorgan School recognises the importance of sport and physical exercise.
 We take pride in our sports teams and encourage a ‘can do’ and ‘let’s try to win’ attitude.
-This term has already taken off with many sports teams preparing and training for their Term 2 competitions and upcoming interschool tournaments.
+Last year was such a tricky year with the COVID-19 pandemic having a major effect on all our sports teams and being able to organise school-wide sporting events!
+We are delighted that so many of our teams are preparing and training for their Term 2 competitions and upcoming interschool tournaments.
 As always, we would like to take this opportunity to thank all the children, parents, and teachers who so actively support our teams in either a coaching, managing or a spectator capacity.

 Interesting Information for Parents

 Helping children build physical activity into their daily routine can create a pattern that may stay with them for the rest of their lives.
 Research suggests that physical activity enhances brain function, the learning process and kids’ academic performance across all curriculum areas.

 Children and young people can derive great value from participating regularly in sport and recreation activities.
 Not only is participation important for their health and wellbeing but ongoing participation can contribute to:

 - Development of social skills and moral and ethical behaviour.

 - Development of personal skills such as problem solving, communication, decision-making and leadership.

 - Understanding and feelings of inclusiveness and empathy with the needs of others.

 - Opportunities for the development of personal and group identity.